thealk/personal_website/content/home/projects.md

 active = true
 date = "2018-02-09T00:00:00"

-title = "Projects"
+title = "Showcase"
-subtitle = "Serious and not-so-serious"
+subtitle = "Code, projects, and media"

 # Order that this section will appear in.
-weight = 40
+weight = 4

 # Content.
 # Display content from the following folder.